KaraLayton/agalmacap/README.md

 ```

 ## Description:
-This pipeline automates the steps required to generate exon alignments from Agalma amino acid (AA) data.
-These exon alignments are DNA sequences of homologous genes identified from an Agalma transcriptome search that are cut at the intron sites of the closest reference genome.
+This pipeline automates the steps required to generate exon alignments from DNA or AA gene alignment data.
+These exon alignments are DNA sequences of homologous genes cut at the intron sites of the provided reference genome.
+These exon alignments can aid in more efficient exon-capture bait design where baits do not span intron boundaries.
+This workflow is non-model organism friendly and relatedness of the reference genome is relaxed (ie same family-order).
+Agalmacap was innitially designed to take the Agalma output files to generate intron alignments, but has since been upgraded to be more relaxed with the input file formats.

 ## Input Files:

-+ Agalma supermatrix and partition file.
-Output of the Agalma phylogeny pipeline.
-Can also be a directory of fasta alignments.
++ DNA or AA alignments of homologous genes from a group of transcriptomes.
+Alternatively an Agalma supermatrix and partition file can be used as inputs.
-+ Transcriptome assemblies of the taxa included in the Agalma analysis.
-Note all of the transcriptome assembly files must have the name of the sequences in the supermatrix.
++ Transcriptome assemblies of the taxa included in the gene alignments or Agalma analysis.
+All of the transcriptome assembly files must have the name of the sequences in the gene alignments or supermatrix.
 The file endings must be '.fas'
 + Parameter file.
-Place all the values before the '#'.
+Type all the values to the left of the '#'.
 See Param-AgalmaCapBlank.txt
 + Refseq genome files in a folder.
 The genomic.fna, cds_from_genomic.fna files and translated_CDS.faa are required.
 Download via FTP from here: ftp.ncbi.nih.gov/genomes/refseq/ Example:
 ```
 curl -O ftp.ncbi.nih.gov/genomes/refseq/invertebrate/Aplysia_californica/latest_assembly_versions/GCF_000002075.1_AplCal3.0/GCF_000002075.1_AplCal3.0_cds_from_genomic.fna.gz